Doug Hall (inventor)

-Doug Hall is Founder & Chairman of Eureka!
+Doug Hall is the founder and chairman of Eureka!
 Ranch International.
-He is a lecturer, best-selling author, tv and radio host, and is a chemical engineer by education.
-He was Master Marketing Inventor at Procter & Gamble - shipping a record 9 products in 12 months.
-For his pioneering work turning innovation from an art into a science Hall was awarded a Doctor of Laws from the University of Prince Edward Island and a Doctor of Engineering from the University of Maine.
+He is a lecturer, author, television and radio host.
+He is a chemical engineer.
+He was awarded a Doctor of Laws from the University of Prince Edward Island and a Doctor of Engineering from the University of Maine.

 Eureka!
 Ranch International

 Hall founded Eureka!
 Ranch in 1986.
 Originally designed as a "think tank for hire", the Ranch worked primarily with Fortune 100/500 companies looking for new product ideas.
 The Ranch partnered with the University of Maine in 2005 with the founding of a new field of study called Innovation Engineering.
-Designed as a system based on the principles of W. Edwards Deming and the Quality Movement, it consists of 48 skills designed to instill a mindset of never-ending innovation.
+Designed as a system based on the principles of W. Edwards Deming and the Quality Movement, it consists of 48 skills designed to instill a mindset of innovation.

-The 48 skills are the foundation for both the academic system and corporate consulting, with students graduating and private industry customers completing Black Belt Certification to mark mastery of the 48 skills.

-Eureka!
-Ranch claims to separate themselves from other "innovation consultants" based on the following elements: